 May joined Fox Valley Technical College as an adult continuing education specialist in 1983.
 She served as the College’s executive vice president since 2005.
 From 1997 to 2005 May served as the vice president for Instructional Services, and from 1994 to 1997 the vice president for Marketing and Economic Development.
 She also served in the positions of dean and outreach operations manager between 1989 and 1993.
 Earlier in her career, she worked as a teacher and department chair for New Holstein High School, New Holstein, Wisconsin.

-Active in the community, May serves on the board of directors for Community First Credit Union, the Bay-Lakes Council-Boy Scouts of America, Riverview Gardens, New North, Inc., the Fox Cities Performing Arts Center, and as an ex-officio member of the FVTC Foundation, Inc. Board of Directors.
-She also serves as the vice chair of the National Association for Community College Entrepreneurship and served as a board member and officer for the National Council for Workforce Education for many years.
+Active in the community, May serves on the board of directors for Community First Credit Union, New North, Inc., Community Foundation for the Fox Valley Region, the Fox Cities Performing Arts Center, Junior Achievement Wisconsin, Council President for the Bay-Lakes Council Boy Scouts of America, and as an ex-officio member of the FVTC Foundation, Inc. Board of Directors.
+She also serves as the President of the National Association for Community College Entrepreneurship and served as a board member and officer for the National Council for Workforce Education for many years.
 She has provided long-term service to the Wisconsin Leadership Development Institute as a presenter and mentor.
 May is also a board member and past president of the Northeast Wisconsin Educational Resource Alliance (NEW ERA), and past president of the Wisconsin Technical College System Presidents’ Association.

 May received both her bachelor’s degree in education and master’s degree in vocational education administration from the University of Wisconsin-Stout, Menomonie, Wisconsin.
 She earned her doctorate degree in vocational, technical, and occupational education from Nova Southeastern University, Ft.
 Lauderdale, Florida.

-May was the recipient of the 2012 Thomas G. Scullen Educational Leadership Award from the Appleton Education Foundation, the 2008 Athena Award by the Fox Cities Chamber of Commerce and Industry, and the 2007 Fox Cities Woman Manager of the Year Award by Women in Management Inc.-Fox Cities Chapter.
+May was the recipient of the 2017 Shirley B. Gordon Award of Distinction for presidents and chancellors by the Phi Theta Kappa International Honor Society of Students, the 2012 Thomas G. Scullen Educational Leadership Award from the Appleton Education Foundation, the 2008 Athena Award by the Fox Cities Chamber of Commerce and Industry, and the 2007 Fox Cities Woman Manager of the Year Award by Women in Management Inc.-Fox Cities Chapter.
 She also served as the 2011 and 2012 campaign co-chair for the United Way Fox Cities.

 May lives in the Town of Greenville, WI with her husband, Tim.
 Their son, Bryan, is a mechanical designer and Fox Valley Technical College graduate.